Nam-Trung Nguyen: Career

-From 1999 to 2012, Nguyen was a Research Fellow, Assistant Professor and Associate Professor at Singapore’s Nanyang Technological University (NTU).
+From 1999 to 2012, Nguyen was a research fellow, assistant professor and associate professor at Singapore’s Nanyang Technological University (NTU).
 He was also the Director of the successful part-time education program of the School of Mechanical and Aerospace Engineering at NTU.
-From 2000-2013, he led a competitive and independent research group at NTU.
+From 2000 to 2013, he led a competitive and independent research group at NTU.
 In 2013, he joined Griffith University in Australia and has been serving as a Professor and the Director of Queensland Micro- and Nanotechnology Centre.
-Nguyen has served as a member of the Australian Research Council College of Experts from 2014-2017 and is an active investigator for Australian industries through research contracts and Cooperative Research Centres.
+Nguyen has served as a member of the Australian Research Council College of Experts from 2014 to 2017 and is an active investigator for Australian industries through research contracts and Cooperative Research Centres.

-Nguyen’s work focuses on advancing fundamental fluid physics in microscale and applying those advancements to produce practical engineering solutions in the form of lab-on-a-chip and point-of-care diagnostics.
+Nguyen's work focuses on advancing fundamental fluid physics in microscale and applying those advancements to produce practical engineering solutions in the form of lab-on-a-chip and point-of-care diagnostics.
 He has three US patents (US7975531B2, US7736788B2, US7534097B2) covering microfluidics applications such as fuel cells and fluid instrumentation.
 Nguyen has established and developed a number of enabling technologies and fluid handling concepts, with international recognition particularly in polymeric micromachining, micro acoustofluidics, micro mixing and micro magnetofluidics.
 Nguyen has published over 470 articles in international journals, 9 books, 24 book chapters.
 He has supervised 36 PhD students to successful completion.
-The 2020 edition of the Research Special Report of The Australian recognized Nguyen as an Australia’s research leader in analytical chemistry, and one of the top 17 scholars in chemical and material sciences.
+The 2020 edition of the Research Special Report of The Australian recognized Nguyen as an Australia's research leader in analytical chemistry, and one of the top 17 scholars in chemical and material sciences.
+In 2023, Nguyen was awarded with the Australian Laureate Fellowship, the most prestigious research fellowship of Australia.